-International students attending Divine Word College do not qualify for federal financial aid; therefore, the College has a robust scholarship program that is available to help them meet their financial aid needs.
+International students attending Divine Word College do not qualify for federal financial aid; therefore, the College has a robust scholarship program and collaborates with the Society of the Divine Word Chicago Province to provide necessary grants to help international students meet their financial aid needs.

 The policies and procedures outlined in this manual cannot and are not intended to replace individual program manuals and the laws, regulations, policy statements, and other directories made by the government for government aid programs.
-No study on student aid can remain current very long (even though every effort will be made to keep it current); this manual is no exception.
-Questions on any policy and/or procedure should be referred to the Financial Aid Office for response and/or resolution.
+No policy on student aid can remain current very long (even though every effort will be made to keep it current); this manual is no exception.
+Questions on any policy and/or procedure should be referred to the Financial Aid Coordinator for response and/or resolution.
 The contents of this manual pertain to the following federal, state and institutional financial assistance: the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal College Work-study, the Federal Direct Subsidized/Unsubsidized Loans, State Grant Programs, and Divine Word College programs.